MrJadaml/gh-organizer/organization.md

 # Gloomhaven Organization
-## A plan for organizing based on component use w/ expectation to be using the GH Helper App.
+**A plan for organizing based on component use w/ expectation to be using the GH Helper App**

 ### Setup
-#### Bring them out, do the setup, put the rest away.
+**Bring them out, do the setup, put the rest away**

 [ Accordion Folder ]
 - 30x 2-Sided map tiles